pull-stream/pull-stream-workshop/README.md

 This workshop will first take you through the basic internals of pull-streams, you'll implement the main patterns in just a few lines.
-The official pull-stream module uses a few more to optimize, but not many more.
+The official pull-stream module uses a few more to optimize, but not much more.

 Part 2 is a walk around the pull-stream ecosystem.
 We'll demonstrate some of the most useful pull-stream modules, to recreate some familiar UNIX tools, such as `ls`, `wc`, `grep`, `tail -f` and `less`